-(GEOL 1&6 = CAN GEOL 2) Prerequisite: None.
-Lecture, 3 hours.
+(GEOL 186 = CAN GEOL 2)

 An introduction to the principles of geology, including topics such as minerals, rocks, weathering and erosion, rivers, glaciation, groundwater, deserts, oceanic processes, and plate tectonics.
 Those phenomena that catastrophically affect man and his environment are stressed, such as landslides, volcanic eruptions, earthquakes, and seismic sea waves.